HL7/fhir-central-cancer-registry-reporting-ig/input/pagecontent/spec.md

 * The Data Receiver **SHALL** support multiple methods to receive data from the Data Submitter as follows

-	* POST a Bundle using the <Data Receiver Base URL>/Bundle endpoint
+	* POST a Bundle using the BBundle endpoint
-	* POST a Bundle using the FHIR Messaging <Data Receiver base URL>/$process-message endpoint
+	* POST a Bundle using the FHIR Messaging $process-message endpoint

 * The Data Receiver **SHALL** implement the $process-message operation on the ROOT URL of the FHIR Server to receive reports from the Data Submitter using the POST operation.

-* The Data Receiver **SHALL** implement the /Bundle endpoint to receive [Central Cancer Registry Reporting Content Bundle](StructureDefinition-ccrr-content-bundle.html) from a Data Submitter.
+* The Data Receiver **SHALL** implement the Bundle endpoint to receive [Central Cancer Registry Reporting Content Bundle](StructureDefinition-ccrr-content-bundle.html) from a Data Submitter.

 * Upon receipt of the message, the Data Receiver **SHALL** validate the data before accepting the data for downstream processing.